John Cannan: 1980–1987

-Police say that Cannan's modus operandi was to pretend to be a West Country businessman.
-He would ply women with chocolates and flowers and then attack when the women rejected him.
-During 1986-87, Cannan had an affair with his solicitor; he threatened her and her family.
+Police said that Cannan's modus operandi was to pretend to be a West Country businessman.
+He would ply women with chocolates and flowers, then attack when the women rejected him.
+Between 1986 and 1987, Cannan had an affair with his solicitor; he then threatened her and her family.
 Only ten weeks after his release from prison, Cannan raped a woman at knifepoint in Reading in October 1986, an attack he was linked to by DNA from semen.
-Cannan had come up to the woman's car asking for directions, then brandished a knife and raped and sodomised her.
-Cannan had been arrested for this offence earlier but denied everything and gave an alibi that he was in Sutton Coldfield at the time of the attack, and the forensic evidence was not strong enough to charge him.
-An early DNA profile test was inconclusive.
-In 1988, as part of the garnering of evidence about Cannan for the investigation into the murder of Shirley Banks, the Home Office ran the DNA test again, by which time the DNA testing technology had improved and it demonstrated a match.
-Further DNA testing by ICI laboratories also found a match: they had been asked to run the tests because they had more sophisticated DNA testing equipment.
+Cannan had come up to the woman's car asking for directions, then brandished a knife before raping and sodomising her.
+Cannan had been arrested for this offence earlier but denied everything, giving the alibi that he was in Sutton Coldfield at the time of the attack.
+The forensic evidence was not strong enough to charge him; an early DNA profile test was inconclusive.

+In 1988, as part of the evidence-gathering about Cannan for the investigation into the murder of Shirley Banks (see section below), the Home Office ran the DNA test again, by which time the DNA testing technology had improved and demonstrated a match.
+Further DNA testing by Imperial Chemical Industries also found a match: they had been asked to run the tests because they had more sophisticated DNA testing equipment.
 Police also used evidence from Cannan's cashpoint card to prove that he had travelled from London to Bristol that day.
 Reading is on the railway line between these cities.

-In September 1987, Cannan signed up for a video-dating agency, giving the fake name of John Peterson.
+In September 1987, Cannan signed up for a video-dating agency, giving the fake name of "John Peterson."
 An HTV West news report in 1989 said that Cannan's dating video had received a high response from other daters.
-A different source states that the video was not released to other daters.

-The following month (October 1987), Cannan tried to abduct 30-year-old Bristol businesswoman Julia Holman from a car park at around 6.50 pm at gunpoint, but she fought him off and later identified him as her attacker.
-The next night he abducted Shirley Banks.
+Berry and Odell maintain that his video-dating advert was not shown to other daters due to concerns surrounding his odd behaviour.
+The following month in October 1987, Cannan tried to abduct thirty-year-old Bristol businesswoman Julia Holman from a car park at around 6:50 pm at gunpoint, but she fought him off and later identified him as her attacker.

 Murder of Shirley Banks

 Disappearance

-Banks, who was a newly married 29-year-old textiles factory manager from Clifton, was abducted on the evening of 8 October 1987 some time after 7.40 pm while out on a shopping trip to the Broadmead centre.
-Her husband Richard, then 30, searched for her in bars when she failed to return home, as they had agreed to meet for a drink; when he rang her work the next morning, he was told she had just phoned in sick with an upset stomach 15 minutes earlier.
+Shirley Banks, who was a newly married twenty-nine-year-old textiles factory manager from Clifton, Bristol, was abducted on the evening of 8 October 1987 sometime after 7:40 pm while out on a shopping trip to Broadmead.
+Banks' husband searched for her in bars when she failed to return home, as they had agreed to meet for a drink; when he rang her work the next morning, he was told she had just phoned in sick with an upset stomach fifteen minutes earlier.
 When she again failed to return home, he called the police.
-Police believe that Banks was held overnight in Cannan's flat and that he then persuaded her to phone in sick to her work, after pretending he was going to release her.
+Police believe that Banks was held captive overnight in Cannan's flat and that he then persuaded her to phone in sick to her work, after pretending he was going to release her.